“In the Beginning”: Creation Stories

 In addition to reading the stories by yourselves, your teacher may want to read the stories to the entire class.

 Once you have read the stories, please complete the following exercise.
-After your teacher has looked at this assignment please place it in your Activity Journal.

 - Which of the African creation stories do you like best?
 Why?

 - What do the stories tell us about how god is perceived in the various religions?

 - What is the relationship between God and human beings in these stories?
 Is this relationship similar or different between the stories?

 - What are some of the similarities between the African creation stories and the Genesis account?